 Diversiphi Committee aims to create a more welcoming Fordham community through awareness and appreciation of all forms of diversity, such as religion, race, ideology, and ability.
 This year, we are focusing on creating a Diversiphi art event, revamping the Rose Hill American Disabilities Act webpage, and compiling a calendar of diversity events on campus.

-Student Leadership & Services Committee aims to empower students to succeed through improving mental wellness, developing student leadership skills, and enhancing access to essential Fordham information.
+Student Leadership and Services Committee aims to empower students to succeed through improving mental wellness, developing student leadership skills, and enhancing access to essential Fordham information.
 This year, we are working on planning monthly “Days of Relaxation,” updating the Fordham Club website, facilitating a discussion between club leaders and OSI regarding the Club Leader Summit and the resources available to club leaders, and lastly, cooperating with Fr.
 Marcotte on a campus-wide mental health initiative.